College of Agriculture, Forestry and Natural Resource Management (CAFRNM)

-The College of Agriculture, Forestry, and Natural Resource Management is part of the University of Hawaiʻi at Hilo.
+The College of Agriculture, Forestry, and Natural Resource Management (CAFNRM) is part of the University of Hawaiʻi at Hilo.
 It is located on the Big Island of Hawaiʻi, the largest island in the Hawaiian Archipelago.
 Situated in the Pacific Ocean, Hawaiʻi Island is about 4000 kilometers (2500 miles) from the mainland U.S.A.
-Hilo, which has a major harbour and an international airport, is home to about 45,000 people and is located about 320 kilometers (200 miles) from Honolulu, the capital of the State of Hawaiʻi.
+Hilo, which has a major harbor and an international airport, is home to about 45,000 people and is located about 320 kilometers (200 miles) from Honolulu, the capital of the State of Hawaiʻi.
 The island economy is centered mainly on agriculture and tourism.

-The College of Agriculture, Forestry and Natural Resource Management (CAFNRM) opened its doors in the fall of 1975 with the main objective to prepare students for a broad and full understanding of basic factors involved in production, management, processing, distribution, marketing, sales, and services in the field of agricultural sciences.
+The College opened its doors in the fall of 1975 with the main objective to prepare students for a broad and full understanding of basic factors involved in production, management, processing, distribution, marketing, sales, and services in the field of agricultural sciences.

-In order to prepare students for immediate careers in agriculture, as well as further graduate study, the program blends comprehensive classroom instruction with practical, technology-based education through the use of the University of Hawaiʻi at Hilo Agricultural Farm Laboratory.
+In order to prepare students for immediate careers in agriculture, as well as further graduate study, the program blends comprehensive classroom instruction with practical, technology-based education through use of the University of Hawaiʻi at Hilo Agricultural Farm Laboratory.
 On 110 acres in Panaʻewa, five miles south of the main campus, students can experience putting theory into practice with hands-on learning in various enterprises such as anthuriums, ornamental foliage, hydroponics, floriculture plants, orchids, forestry, vegetables, sustainable agriculture, livestock production, equine science, beekeeping, tropical fruit, and aquaculture.
 In addition, Hilo’s location in the center of a large farming community offers opportunities for field trips to diversified agriculture and aquaculture enterprises.

 All CAFNRM students are invited to participate in the Agriculture Club.
 This is a student organization that promotes agriculture, food security and sustainability through education and service in the community.

 This data is useful for college students interested in pursuing careers in agriculture and natural resources.

-For general information about UH Hilo, financial aid, student housing, or how to become a student at the University of Hawaii at Hilo, visit UH Hilo's Web Site: hilo.hawaii.edu or further information or arrange for a tour of the College of Agriculture, Forestry and Natural Resource Management, please contact:
+For general information about UH Hilo, financial aid, student housing, or how to become a student at the University of Hawaiʻi at Hilo, visit UH Hilo's Web Site for further information or to arrange a tour of (CAFNRM) please contact: